Pradipbabar/100-Days-of-Go/Intermediate_Project/README.md

-# Day 31-45: Intermediate Projects
+# Day 31-45: Intermediate Project

 ## GoFiber Blogging Website

-Welcome to the GoFiber Blogging Website project!
  This project aims to create a simple blogging platform using Go Fiber for the backend, MySQL for the database, and React for the frontend.

 ### Day 31-35: Setting Up the Project